Manners & Etiquette - General

 And many others that you can think of by yourself

-There are no hard and fast rules or laws on this subject.
-In a nut shell, showing good manners is to show courtesy and consideration for other people at all times in all circumstances, putting yourself in their shoes and thereby not being offensive, rude or disrespectful.
+There are no hard and fast rules or laws on the subject of etiquette.
+In a nut shell, having good manners is showing courtesy and consideration for other people at all times in all circumstances, putting yourself in their shoes and thereby not being offensive, rude or disrespectful.

 Manners have evolved from customs, protocols and conventions.
-This process is common to all countries and cultures and has developed over the ages.
+This process is common to all countries and cultures and has developed over the ages to ensure a harmonious society.
 They are even enshrined in the Ten Commandments!

-These rules differ between countries and cultures but nevertheless are there to ensure a harmonious and peaceful coexistence between people thus creating a society that will respect the rights of others.
+These rules differ between countries and cultures but nevertheless are there to ensure a peaceful coexistence between people thus creating a society that respects the rights of others.
 This is the foundation of order and trust as opposed to chaos and crime.

 Vandalism is a growing problem in the Western world whether drug or alcohol induced or as a result of idleness in our affluent society.
 Vandalism includes the destruction of public property by skateboards or the defacing of property with graffiti.

-The School of Good Etiquette has many disciplines that will lead you to a world where tolerance, mutual Respect, Compassion, Consideration, Co-operation and Harmony will be a part of your life.
+The School of Good Etiquette (see our A to Z Guide ) has many disciplines that will lead you to a world where Tolerance, Mutual Respect, Compassion, Politeness, Consideration, Co-operation, Harmony, Courtesy, Dignity and Sympathy for others will be a part of your life.

 Do you know what to wear to a wedding?